 These are exciting times for spinal cord injury research!
-For years progress felt agonisingly slow —that the goal of a cure was still a distant dream.
+For years progress felt agonisingly slow — the goal of a cure felt like a distant dream.
 But in the last few years we have reached a pivotal milestone, with potential therapies making the leap from the laboratory to the clinic, where they are finally being tested in the people who so desperately need them.

 Scientists are taking a variety of approaches to these problems.
-The complexity of the issue means a comprehensive cure will likely involve a mixture of these treatments.
+The complexity of the issue means a comprehensive cure will likely involve a mixture of these treatments tailored to the individual.

-Scaffolds or conduits to guide the nerves across the gap in the spinal cord caused by nerve death.
-These may also be impregnated with stem cells and/or chemical factors.
+Scaffolds or conduits to enable new neurons to grow across the gap in the spinal cord caused by nerve death.
+These might also be impregnated with stem cells and/or chemical factors.

-Functional electrical stimulation and intensive exercise programs exemplified by SCIA’s NeuroMoves program will likely be a required adjunct to any cure.
+Functional electrical stimulation and intensive exercise programs, exemplified by SCIA’s NeuroMoves program, will likely be a required adjunct to any cure.
 These might also involve exoskeleton use to assist with walking.

-Early stage clinical trials have begun, or are about to begin, on treatments from most of these areas.
-Most of these are “safety trials”—the first of three stages of human testing required before a treatment becomes “approved”.
-Commonly these involve only a handful of patients and are carried out to ensure there are no unforeseen, nasty side-effects.
+Early stage clinical trials have begun in most of these areas.
+Many of these are “safety trials”—the first of three stages of human testing required before a treatment becomes “approved”.
+Commonly these involve only a handful of patients and are carried out to ensure there are no unforeseen side-effects.

 In addition to these main areas, researchers continue to surprise us, and probably themselves, with unexpected results.
-For example, in recent studies, two drugs normally used to treat unrelated conditions—one for cancer and one for ailments such as arthritis— were found to improve outcomes in spinal cord injury.
-Scuba diving has also been shown to help.
-So too has oxygen deprivation!
+For example, scuba diving has also been shown to help.
 Who knows what’s around the corner.

-The biggest road block en route to a cure is now financial.
-Scientists have a good grasp of what needs doing but obtaining funding is hugely difficult.
+The biggest roadblock en route to a cure is now financial.
+Scientists have a good grasp of what needs to be done, but obtaining funding is hugely difficult.
 The funding of research frequently relies on the generosity of private and corporate supporters of organisations like SpinalCure.

-It feels like the last 20 years of seemingly slow progress has pushed us to the top of the hill and now we are on the downhill run, with the search for a cure finally gaining some serious momentum.
+It feels like the last 25 years of seemingly slow progress has pushed us to the top of the hill and the cure is now tantalisingly within our reach.
 It may be some years before therapies that will improve the lot of those living with a spinal cord injury are readily available, but, with the generous help of our donors, those treatments are coming.